 What I did: A) As you’ll see in my recipe, I decided to use caramel/crystal and 2 other speciality malts to build my barleywine’s rich malt complexity.
 B) To put my own twist on a traditional English Barleywine I chose to use American hops.
 C) Instead of using a yeast strain with a higher attenuation rate I used one that I’d heard accentuates malt character.
 D) Mashed (single infusion) at 154F instead of mashing in the 150-152F range.
 E) 3 week primary fermentation followed by secondary fermentation / aging in bottles.
 F) Bottle conditioned the finished beer instead of bottling from a keg.

-What didn’t go as planned: A) I missed my target pre-boil gravity and therefore added 1.25 lbs of DME B) Despite doing my boil off rate was not high enough (or I collected too much wort) and I missed my target original gravity by 7 points C) I meant to use Chinook for bittering, but accidently used Centennial.
+What didn’t go as planned: A) I missed my target pre-boil gravity and therefore added 1.25 lbs of DME B) Despite doing so my boil off rate was not high enough (or I collected too much wort) and I missed my target original gravity by 7 points C) I meant to use Chinook for bittering, but accidently used Centennial.
 D) Due to my overestimating how much beer was in my bottling bucket I used too much priming sugar and the beer over carbonated and developed some oxidative off flavors.
 In order to do my best to “save” the beer I put the rest of the bottles into my fridge for a couple weeks to stop the beers from further carbonating.
 I then wax sealed them for aging.

 What I would do differently next time: A) In order to balanced out the beer’s malt character I may take out the Vienna malt and replace it with more Maris Otter pale malt or DME and also use a bit less caramel/crystal 80L.
 B) Rather than mashing at 154F I’ll mash in the 150-152F range.
 C) Make sure to lower my target brewhouse efficiency and adjust my grain bill accordingly.
 D) Make sure to collect just enough wort i.e. 7.10 gallons as per my boil kettle’s boil off rate and the 90 minute boil.
 E) While the yeast(/beer) attenuated down further than my target FG I may use a more highly attenuative yeast in order to increase my chances of achieving a complex yet not too sweet finish malt character.
 F) If I decide to bottle condition again I’ll make sure to use less in order to avoid over carbonation.